top of page

 Enhanced Cardiovascular Fitness

-Rucking elevates heart rate and improves VO2 max, similar to running, but with less impact on joints.
+Rucking elevates your heart rate and improves VO2 max, similar to running, but with less impact on your joints.
 This makes it a great option for building cardiovascular fitness while potentially reducing the risk of injury.

-Moreover, this uptick in heart rate not only aids in burning calories but also fortifies the heart muscle, leading to improved overall health.
+Moreover, this uptick in heart rate not only aids in burning calories but also fortifies your heart muscle, leading to improved overall health.
 For hybrid athletes, this translates into enhanced performance in both endurance activities, like running, and strength training.

 Building Functional Strength